jvde-github/AIS-catcher/README.md

 ## Compilation process

-Make sure you have the following dependencies, depending on the device you are using:
-  - librtlsdr
-  - libairspyhf
-  - libairspy

 The steps to compile AIS-catcher for RTL-SDR dongles are fairly straightforward on a Raspberry Pi 4B and Ubuntu systems.
 First ensure you have the necessary dependencies installed.
 If not, the following commands can be used:

 ```console